 In consultation with our members, we would therefore propose that ESMA adopt distinct terms for different types of SFT transactions: the terms “borrower” and “lender” rather than collateral taker and giver for securities lending and “buyer” and “seller” for repo transactions.
 This would clearly align with the legal status of the parties to the transaction under the legal document.

-We would assume that using distinct terms for different types of SFTs should be relatively easy to achieve given the division of reporting by instrument type and note that this would of course not prevent ESMA (or the relevant TR) from itself mapping these distinct terms, across the different types of SFTs, into a consolidated item
+We would assume that using distinct terms for different types of SFTs should be relatively easy to achieve given the division of reporting by instrument type and note that this would of course not prevent ESMA (or the relevant TR) from itself mapping these distinct terms, across the different types of SFTs, into a consolidated item.

 <ESMA_QUESTION_SFTR_14>